zacmathe/ltkinetics/README.md

 ### Disclaimer
-This is a work in progress; feedback is welcome.
+This is a work in progress, and I encourage any user to read through `main.py` before relying on its results.
+All feedback is welcome.

 ### References